Pondidum/pondidum.github.io/_posts/2017-01-21-unit-tests-and-scratchpads.md

 ---
 layout: post
 title: Unit Tests & Scratchpads
-tags: code net testing xunit
+tags: code c# testing xunit
 ---

 Often when developing something, I have the need to check how a function or library works.
 For example, I *always* have to check for this question: